kirubarajan/curriculum_learning/notes/experiment.md

 - Sentence complexity
 - Attention scores

 Competence can be used as a function of current loss, and current curriculum state (e.g. number of iterations etc).
-Considerations to make are regarding exploration/exploitation tradeoff between re-learning important samples and experimenting to discover other potentially impactful data.
+Considerations to be made are regarding exploration/exploitation tradeoff between re-learning important samples and experimenting to discover other potentially impactful data.

 ## Implementation
 All models are implemented using PyTorch: